-Delinquent tax schedules are published in the Silverton Standard and posted in the County Courthouse.
-The list of properties with delinquent taxes is updated regularly as late tax payments are made.
+Delinquent tax schedules were published in the Silverton Standard and posted in the County Courthouse.

 It must be understood that the sale and purchase of the tax or special assessment lien at a tax lien sale does not convey the right of possession, use, improvement or access to said property.
 The buyer is purchasing a lien and on which he/she is entitled interest.
 The lien may be redeemed by the property owner at any time prior to the issuance of a Treasurer's Deed.